jcoo092/jcoo092.github.io/content/posts/OWASPJuiceShopDeployingSecuring/OnePointFive.md

 [^lightsail]:  It appears that quite possibly that tutorial has been superseded by [this one](https://aws.amazon.com/tutorials/deploy-webapp-lightsail/) (which also seems to be a much better tutorial), but the older tutorial was the one that I was pointed to out of the gate when I had just signed up to AWS.
+[^point-and-click-lamp]:  I eventually stumbled across yet another tutorial, which seems to be a point-and-click equivalent to this first tutorial.
+Honestly, it seems like it's probably a much better resource given that the whole thing is just about deploying a pre-formed LAMP-stack instance to Lightsail.
 [^lightsail2]:  Actually, they did eventually get to that, but not after telling you to note that the container was being deployed, meaning I had to infer I was already supposed to have done that.
 It looks like a copy-paste error.
 Does nobody proofread these things?